 News

-Antanas Sileika’s The Death of Tony: On Belonging in Two World in The Seaboard Review:
+Antanas Sileika’s The Death of Tony: On Belonging in Two Worlds in The Seaboard Review:

 “[The Death of Tony is] a story well told, a chatty reminiscence that charms as it instructs,” says Gordon Phinn.
 “The feeling is one of friendly converse, like some long-distant but now beloved uncle filling you in on the whispered secrets and mysteries of the extended family and almost forgotten culture.”